-Eight tips to start the conversation about charitable giving with your clients
+Eight tips to start the conversation with your clients

 With the deadline to file 2019 federal tax returns extended to July 15, tax season is still upon us, and it's the perfect time to talk with your clients about charitable giving.

-While clients are working on filing 2019 taxes, you have a chance to help them consider how their charitable giving choices affect how much they owe the IRS or will see in tax refunds.
+While clients are filing 2019 taxes, you have a chance to help them consider how charitable giving affects how much they owe the IRS or will see in tax refunds.
 What you learn together can provide a foundation to develop a strategic charitable giving plan that could improve their tax situation for 2020.
 While your clients may not be thinking about next year's taxes yet, you should be.

 Here are eight tips to start the conversation about charitable giving:

 - Don’t hesitate to bring it up.
 You may be like many advisors who worry it’s not their place to discuss charitable giving.
 But doing so allows you to cultivate broader and deeper relationships with clients by helping them explore their values.

 - Remember that while you can help clients consider the best vehicles or timing for giving from a tax perspective, their underlying motivations to give likely run deeper.
 Delving into why they give and what causes they care about can result in a more meaningful giving plan.